-REMINDER: Phase 1 protocols prohibit more than two people, including the broker, at the property at one time.
+REMINDER: Phase 1 and Phase 1.5 protocols prohibit more than two people, including the broker, at the property at one time

-Can stagers stage homes and remove furniture from a listing during Phase 1.5 and Phase 2?
-(Revised June 05, 2020)
+Can stagers stage homes and remove furniture from a listing during King Phase 1.5 and Phase 2?
+(Revised June 24, 2020)

 Yes.
 Staging a home and removing staging items is permitted.
 Like all other in-person activities, staging activities must be by appointment, no more than three people, including the broker, are at the property at any one time, and those people must adhere to strict social distancing guidelines.
-Real estate brokers and stagers must wear cloth face coverings and should encourage clients and customers to do the same.
+Real estate brokers, their clients and stagers must wear cloth face coverings and should encourage clients and customers to do the same.
 Sellers should vacate the property prior to any staging activities.

-REMINDER: Phase I protocols prohibit more than two people, including the broker, at the property at one time.
+REMINDER: Phase 1 and Phase 1.5 protocols prohibit more than two people, including the broker, at the property at one time.

-Can moving companies move buyers into a property and move sellers out of a property?
+Can moving companies move buyers and sellers?

 (Revised May 19, 2020)